jmpicnic/obsidian-docs/docs/Projects/other-articles/erps-cannot-handle-supply-chains.md

 * The information that these protocols will interchange will need to follow the model of market signals, exceptions, etc… To represent commitments between SC parties, communication protocols need to support non-repudiability (qualified with validity intervals, etc…) will need to be ensured along with the standard privacy and security mechanisms.

 * Data acquisition for these systems will need to make decisions on the veracity and certainty of the information that data sources provide, including assessing multiple, possibly inconsistent data sources.
-Data Science techniques of likehood maximization and estimation, including Machine Learning models will need to be brought to bear as smart ingestion engines that generate the update requests for the core CQRS based data authorities mentioned above.
+Data Science techniques of likelihood maximization and estimation, including Machine Learning models will need to be brought to bear as smart ingestion engines that generate the update requests for the core CQRS based data authorities mentioned above.

 * Interpretation of the “best guess” of the system state contained in a workspace also needs to be customized for the different consumers of the information as their use and internal policies will vary among the parties in a supply chain.
 Explicit “interpreter” modules that post-process the information and changes to it will be needed to feed operations workflows and actions.